ranja-sarkar/Optimization-NOGD/README.md

 <img width="437" alt="22" src="https://github.com/user-attachments/assets/f549e1c3-5f72-4e5a-b040-f9b5e1513427" />

+An example of optimization problem with discrete variables in the objective function is the travelling salesamn problem (TSP).

+For more on TSP: https://developers.google.com/optimization/routing/tsp

 Well-known **optimization algorithms** for **continuous variables** in the objective function are simulated annealing, particle swarm method, genetic algorithm.
 These are also the ones that do not use gradient to optimize.